rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

   - Fundamental
   - Basic
 ---
-**Programming** or **Computer Programming** is a **process** by someone called a Programmer in writing, testing, fixing, and maintaining codes in a **Computer Program** with certain **Programming Language.** So, it is clear that as a Programmer you're not just writing codes.
-You also test it, look out for some errors and then fix it, maintain it to keep it working in a long time.
-You have to be critical, logical, and rational.
+**Programming** or **Computer Programming** is a **process** by someone called a Programmer in writing, testing, fixing, and maintaining codes in a **Computer Program** with certain **Programming Language.** Basically, it just telling computer what to do.

+Telling a computer to receive and show your email, makes you able to create and save your presentation in PowerPoint, upload and showcase your beautiful family photo on Instagram, etc.

-What actually Programmer make? it's a **Computer Program** which basically a piece of text (or we call it code) that directing force that makes computer do what it does, it is data in the computer's memory, yet it controls the actions performed on the same memory.
+What actually Programmers make? it's a **Computer Program** which basically a piece of text (or we call it *code*) that directing force that makes computer do what it does, it is data in the computer's memory, yet it controls the actions performed on the same memory.

 Computer is just a dumb machine, it needs someone to tell it what to do, precisely what to do.
 But, its strength is it can do it million times faster than a human.